-Union Pacific locomotive number 9000 was donated to the Chapter by the Union Pacific in May of 1956.
-Designated a 4-12-2, or Union Pacific type, it is the largest steam locomotive built on a rigid frame and it has a wheelbase of over 30 feet.
-Its 12 drive wheels are powered by three massive cylinders, one of which is located between the frame - transmitting its power through a crankshaft on the second driver axle.
-The other two cylinders are connected to the conventional main and side rods which attach at the third driver.
-Number 9000 was built for fast, heavy freight service.
-It is the only survivor of a group of 88 similar locomotives built for the Union Pacific.
-It saw continuous service for almost 30 years and was used mainly between Green River, Wyoming and Council Bluffs, Iowa.
+Union Pacific locomotive number 9000 has a 4-12-2 wheel arrangement, is classified as a “Union Pacific” type, and was designed for heavy freight service.
+This class is the largest steam locomotive built on a rigid frame and it has a wheelbase of over 30 feet.
+Its 12 drive wheels are powered by three massive cylinders, one of which is located inside the frame, which transmits its power through a crankshaft on the second driver axle.
+The two outside cylinders are connected by conventional main and segmented side rods to the third driver.
+This class was nicknamed “the 9s” because nine wheels are on each side.

 Wyoming’s place in railroad history is secure, and the opportunities for watching trains and train crews in action are legend.
 Southern Wyoming’s development is linked with the Union Pacific Railroad.
 It laid tracks westward across the state in 1867 and ‘68 in a race to build the first transcontinental railroad.
 Settlements sprang up virtually overnight to house legions of workers.
 Some were abandoned.
 Others became permanent communities.